-Looking for a detailed OpenStack distro comparison?
+Looking for a detailed OpenStack distributions comparison?
 Have a look at the table below and see how Canonical's Charmed OpenStack differs from other distributions.
 Discover more by clicking on each Charmed OpenStack cell.
-Use our calculator to estimate the cost of your private cloud infrastructure with Canonical.

 Red Hat OpenStack Platform